 Where an insurance licensee is unable to comply with the requirements specified in this Chapter, it must consider whether to terminate the relationship or not proceed with the transaction.
+If funds have been received, these must be returned to the counterparty in the same method as originally received.
 If it proceeds with the transaction (to avoid tipping off the customer), it should additionally consider whether it should file a suspicious transaction report.